I've Made Up My Mind to Give Myself to You: Reception

 Drew Warrick, writing about the track in The Michigan Daily, claims that Dylan "hasn't sounded this sharp in decades", calling his vocal "a cavernous croon that soars with genuine affection" and noting that Dylan's "Sinatra phase", in which he spent years singing traditional pop standards live and in the studio, had "paid off".
 A staff reviewer at Mojo agreed, describing the song as "gorgeous" and praising "the vulnerable lead vocal" for being "a refutation of the myth that [Dylan] can no longer nail pure melody".

 The Fiery Furnaces singer Eleanor Friedberger cited it as her favorite Dylan song in a 2021 Guardian article in which she wrote, "Dylan writes super-beautiful, romantic love songs.
 This one is a travelling song, and he does something that I’ve stolen and mentions specific place names, which makes it real and relatable.
 We don’t think of Dylan as vulnerable, but he lays himself on the line.
 He’s world-weary, and his delivery is so languid as he stretches out the words.
 He was almost 80, and made an album just as great as the ones he made decades ago".

 NJArts critic Jay Lustig identified it as his favorite song on Rough and Rowdy Ways, calling it one of Dylan's "loveliest love songs".
 A 2021 article at Inside of Knoxville listed it as one of the "25 Best Dylan Songs from the Last 25 Years".

 Actress/singer Rita Wilson included the song on a Spotify playlist of her favorite romantic Bob Dylan songs when promoting her single "I Wanna Kiss Bob Dylan".

 Cultural references

 The line "If I had the wings of a snow-white dove" is likely a reference to the nearly identical opening line of Bob Ferguson's country/gospel song "Wings of a Dove", famously sung on camera by Robert Duvall in his Academy Award-winning performance in the 1983 film Tender Mercies.

 Live performances

 "I've Made Up My Mind to Give Myself to You" received its live debut at the Riverside Theater in Milwaukee, Wisconsin on November 2, 2021, the first concert of Dylan's Rough and Rowdy Ways World Wide Tour.
+According to Dylan's official website, he has performed the song in concert 250 times as of April 2025.